 Skip to main content

-Plugins let you add new capabilities to CliDeck without modifying the core.
-A plugin can observe terminal output, transform input, react to status changes, add toolbar buttons, and communicate between backend and frontend — all through a simple API.
-Plugins are a big deal — they let each user shape CliDeck into something uniquely their own.
-Build orchestration flows, add voice control, integrate with external services, or create custom UI controls.
-The plugin API is the same one the bundled plugins use, so you have full access to everything CliDeck can do.
+Plugins extend CliDeck without modifying the core.
+A plugin can observe terminal output, transform input, react to status changes, create and control sessions, add toolbar buttons, and communicate between backend and frontend.
+The plugin API is the same one the bundled plugins use — Autopilot, for example, is built entirely on it.

 Bundled Plugins

-CliDeck ships with two plugins out of the box.
+CliDeck ships with three plugins out of the box.
 They’re automatically installed into ~/.clideck/plugins/ on first run.

 Trim Clip